-I have never publicly shared our family’s cancer story.
-I am finally ready to share and shed some light on and perhaps a different perspective of this whole journey.
+It took me while to publicly share our family’s cancer story.
+The fear, love and growth that occurred during this time allowed me finally share and shed some light on and perhaps a different perspective of this whole journey.

 So I gave him some arnica 200c and off he went.
 The next day the swelling was gone and no pain.
 Arnica to the rescue once again!